 From 1967 to 2006, URA was the prime contractor to the Department of Energy for the creation and operation of Fermi National Accelerator Laboratory near Batavia, Illinois.
 In 2007, URA partnered with the University of Chicago to form Fermi Research Alliance, LLC, which now holds the Fermilab contract.

-Fermilab is home to the Tevatron which, from 1983 until the initiation of the Large Hadron Collider (LHC) at the CERN facility outside of Geneva, Switzerland, was the world’s highest-energy accelerator for elementary particle physics research.
+Fermilab was home to the Tevatron which, from 1983 until the initiation of the Large Hadron Collider (LHC) at the CERN facility outside of Geneva, Switzerland, was the world’s highest-energy accelerator for elementary particle physics research.
 Fermilab was a full partner in the construction of the LHC, which in 2012 announced the discovery of the long-sought Higgs Boson, hinted at in final Tevatron data.
-Today the LHC Remote Operations Center at Fermilab keeps US scientists and technicians closely connected to activities at the LHC and Fermilab continues to participate in the upgrade of the LHC’s capabilities.
+Today, the LHC Remote Operations Center at Fermilab keeps U.S. scientists and technicians closely connected to activities at the LHC and Fermilab continues to participate in the upgrade of the LHC’s capabilities.

 Since the shutdown of the Tevatron in 2011, experiments using particle beams produced in Fermilab’s accelerators continue to explore the fundamental nature of matter, energy, space and time, and their relationships in the physical universe.

-Fermilab’s strategic vision going forward is establishing itself as the world center for neutrino research with the Long Baseline Neutrino Facility, located at Fermilab and at the Sanford Underground Research Laboratory in Lead, South Dakota, serving as the first major US-hosted international facility of its kind, under the eagis of an international collaboration.
+Fermilab’s strategic vision going forward is establishing itself as the world center for neutrino research with the Long Baseline Neutrino Facility, located at Fermilab and at the Sanford Underground Research Laboratory in Lead, South Dakota, serving as the first major U.S.-hosted international facility of its kind, under the aegis of an international collaboration.

 Fermilab also remains the premier facility for accelerator research and development, as well as a major center for research in particle astrophysics and related astronomical sciences, having played lead roles in the Sloan Digital Sky Survey, the Pierre Auger Cosmic Ray Observatory Project, the Cryogenic Dark Matter Search at the Soudan Underground Laboratory in Minnesota, and the more recent Dark Energy Survey in Chile.